 Though he might have a little bit more skin on his bones this time…

-What will the Game of Thrones Targaryen prequel be about?
+What will House of the Dragon, Game of Thrones’ prequel, be about?

 Based on Considine’s character description, it seems likely that the Targaryen Civil War – known as the Dance of Dragons – will be the focus of the prequel.
 EW seems to think so, and recent casting rumours suggest that key Dance of Dragons figures will be the main female leads, adding credence to the theories.